AtanasovAtanas/interactive-content/EN/02-HTML-Structure/01-Semantic-HTML.md

 ## HTML \<time\> and \<address\> Tags

 * The `<time>` tag defines a human-readable date/time.
-It may include the datetime attribute to translate dates into machine-readable format.
+It may include the datetime attribute to translate dates into a machine-readable format.
 * The HTML `<address>` element indicates that the enclosed HTML provides contact information like email address, URL, physical address, phone number, social media handle, etc.

 **Example**